felixjunghans/google_speech/README.md

 [More information can be found in the official Google Cloud Speech documentation.](https://cloud.google.com/speech-to-text/docs)

+## Use Google Speech Beta

+Since version 1.1.0 google_speech also supports the use of features available in the Google Speech Beta Api.
+For this you just have to use SpeechToTextBeta instead of SpeechToText.

 ### TODO

 - [x] Seeking example in `Example` project
 - [x] Add streamingRecognize support
+- [x] Add Google Speech Beta support
 - [ ] Add longRunningRecognize support
 - [ ] Add infinity stream support
 - [ ] Add more tests